alberttheprince/rpemotes-reborn/README.md

 # Finger Pointing & Hands Up 👆

-Once enabled, players can press `B` on the keyboard to enable standalone finger pointing, and `H` to put their hands up, without the need for unnecessary frameworks or "small resources".
+Once enabled, players can press `B` on the keyboard to enable standalone finger pointing, and `Y` to put their hands up, without the need for unnecessary frameworks or "small resources".

 Much like everything else in the menu, server owners can change these keybinds to their own preferences.